iamYole/DIO-DevOps-Projects/Project 19 - Containerization/README.md

 >   }
 > ```

-The complete Jenkinsfile can be foung [here](https://github.com/iamYole/Tooling-Jenkins-Pipeline/blob/master/Jenkinsfile).
+The complete Jenkinsfile can be found [here](https://github.com/iamYole/Tooling-Jenkins-Pipeline/blob/master/Jenkinsfile).

 And there you have it, our Jenkins Pipleline has been built successfully.